EAMarcar/Get_and_CleanProject/CodeBook.md

 The script is written in a such so that these can be easily included if that is required.

 The HAR_tidy dataset is then summarized across subject and activity to produce a second datset.
 The second datset is ave_tidy.
-It contains the same 68 variables, but the valuse of the measurements are the means of the HAR_tidy variable values summarized across sbject and activity.
+It contains the same 68 variables, but the values of the measurements are the means of the HAR_tidy variable values summarized across sbject and activity.

 ## Datasets ##